 My friends did the same before laying down against the concrete, warm from the gentle rays of Cuban sun.
 I watched the Caribbean Sea lap against the rocks, the classic cars stream past in every conceivable colour.
-Tourists and locals laughed together, called each other amigo and danced to the distant sounds of salsa that were ubiquitous in Havana.
 Travelling through Cuba is as close to time-travel as you can get.
-Watching the city from the Malecón was like being in the 70s, while old town felt more like a trip to the Colonial era.

-We’d ventured down to the promenade from our casa, after a Cuban coffee and broken bilingual conversation with our hosts.
-Despite struggling to understand one another, we all laughed and enjoyed each other’s attempts to communicate.
-After just a few minutes of chatting and the appearance of their adorable dachshund, wearing a spotted jacket with painted nails no less, I felt completely at home.
+We’d ventured down to the promenade from our casa after a Cuban coffee and broken bilingual conversation with our hosts.
+Despite struggling to understand one another, we’d all laughed and enjoyed each other’s attempts to communicate and I felt completely at home.

-There’s no doubt that Cuba has been trending for a while now.
-It’s accessible, affordable and unlike any other place on earth.
-In tourist terms, the only major difference between it and other Caribbean destinations is the lack of lavish resorts and all-inclusive luxury.
-But for open-minded travellers, Cuba has a fantastic accommodation system that is perfect for those craving a cultural experience.
-Casa Particular translates to ‘private house’ and refers to the Cuban system of allowing local families to rent out rooms in their homes.
-Think of it like a grass-roots, internet-free version of AirBnB, but instead of a global conglomerate earning commissions from each booking, 100% of the money goes to the home owners.
+Casa particular translates to ‘private house’ (or guesthouse) and refers to the Cuban system of allowing local families to rent out rooms in their homes.
+Think of it like a grassroots, internet-free version of Airbnb, but instead of a global conglomerate earning commissions from each booking, 100% of the money goes to the homeowners.

 Intrepid Cuba trips operate through local companies and utilise the best casas around the country.
-They take care of the nitty-gritty so you can focus on the tough questions, like mojito or Cuba Libre?
+They take care of the nitty-gritty so you can focus on the tough questions: mojito or Cuba Libre?

 What are the facilities like?